-The shared appreciation rights receivable and mortgage portfolio as a whole (financial assets at FVTPL), and shared appreciation rights payable (financial liabilities at FVTPL) are measured at fair value.
+The shared appreciation rights receivable and mortgage portfolio as a whole (financial assets at FVTPL), and shared appreciation rights payable (financial liabilities at FVTPL) are measured at fair value in the prior year.
 The fair value has been calculated by discounting expected cash flows at an appropriate market rate, together with a dilapidations rate based on previous experience of redemptions.
-For this reason, in accordance with IFRS 7 Financial Instruments: Disclosures ("IFRS 7"), the fair value measurement is considered to be level 3 in the fair value hierarchy.
+For this reason, in accordance with IFRS 7 Financial Instruments: Disclosures ("IFRS 7"), the fair value measurement is considered to be Level 3 in the fair value hierarchy.